Winter Roads Maintenance

 Private Property Snow Removal

-Spokane County has a policy regarding plowing/blowing/shoveling snow from private property onto the County road right-of-way.
-In accordance with the Spokane County Code Chapter 8.24, it is a misdemeanor to place material on a County road right-of-way.
-This creates problems for motorists who must drive over it and is an inconvenience for the County plows to clean the snow up.
+Spokane County has a policy regarding plowing/blowing/shoveling snow from private property onto the county road right-of-way.
+In accordance with the Spokane County Code Chapter 8.24, it is a misdemeanor to place material on a county road right-of-way.
+This creates problems for motorists who must drive over it and makes the county's snow removal efforts more difficult.
 The snow from your property must be left on your property.